MotherTongues/mothertongues-blog/_posts/2021-10-27-g2p-contributing.md

 ---
 layout: post
-title:  "Contributing a new mapping to g2p for everyone to use"
+title:  "G2P Part 7: Contributing a new mapping to g2p for everyone to use"
 author: AidanPine
 categories: []
 tags: [ tutorial, explanation, tech-showcase, g2p ]